The Recipe Box

 Most Father's Day gifts fail for the same reason: they are not specific to him.

-A gift that could have been purchased for any father is a gift that communicates a certain level of effort.
-A gift that could only have been created for this father, because it contains his mother's handwriting, a recipe tied to his childhood, a dish that means something specific — communicates something different entirely.
+A gift that could have been purchased for any father communicates a certain level of effort.
+A gift that could only have been created for this father, because it contains his mother's handwriting, a recipe tied to his childhood, a dish that means something specific, says something different entirely.

 Specificity is the mechanism.
 The framed print is how it shows up.